-India: Favors images with locals.
+India: Users favor images with locals.
 Well crafted tests can increase conversions by 80%.

-Japan: Dramatically different behavior than any other region.
-Accustomed to heavy text images and reading descriptions (200% increase from US benchmark).
+Japan: Users display dramatically different behavior than any other region.
+They are accustomed to heavy text images and reading descriptions (200% increase from US benchmark).

 Refresh your creatives frequently; aim for once a month